YuhwaUniverse/Reporthtmlpage/README.md

-# To view 'Report-html'
+# To view 'Report-html'in a web page format

-pytest Selenium UI Automation Script Class-based Structure
+Status of Html Report is '1 passed in 37.76s'
+Link to view the Html Report in a webpage format: https://yuhwauniverse.github.io/Reporthtmlpage/